 James Suckling, a leading wine critic, whose reviews are read and respected by fans, collectors and wine traders worldwide, described Slovenia as a country that makes some unique wines.
 He visited Slovenia’s coastal Primorska region and was particularly impressed by the Simčič winery with it’s biodynamically grown grapes.
 Many even white wines from this estate must be decanted, because of the natural sediment.

 The first one to draw his attention was Rebula Opoka 2011 – A waw in a glass, according to Suckling, who scored it with 96 points.
 Opoka is a soil very rich in minerals which enables the production of some truly remarkable wines.
 This one resembles very ripe fruits and has a texture similar to those of red wines.
-Overall this excellent white wine is full bodied, rich in character and has very little sulphur.
-The color resembles light orange peel.
-All this makes for a unique wine that should be drank immediately.
+Overall this excellent white wine is full-bodied, rich in character and has very little sulphur.
+The colour resembles light orange peel.
+All this makes for a unique wine that should be drunk immediately.

-The second on Sucklings list is Sauvignon Blanc opoka 2013.
-Another one bearing the exquisite character of the opoka soil.
+The second on Suckling’s list is Sauvignon Blanc opoka 2013.
+Another one bearing the exquisite character of the Opoka soil.
 It’s rich and fruity with hints of apples and lemons.
-Suckling gave it an honorable 95 points.
+Suckling gave it an honourable 95 points.